 The 1st season of Ouroboros, our annual reading and discussion seminar series, began in March 2021.
-It focues on the opus of Francisco J. Varela, one of the pioneers of enactivism.
-In a series of sessions spanning across the year, experts, former collaborators, and friends will introduce some of his key works, followed by discussion among participants and outside guests.
+It focused on the opus of Francisco J. Varela, one of the pioneers of enactivism.
+In a series of sessions spanning across the year, experts, former collaborators, and friends introduced some of his key works, followed by discussion among participants and outside guests.
 Below you may find information on the format as well as a schedule with links to past streams and summaries of events.

 Organised by: Sebastjan Vörös (University of Ljubljana, Faculty of Arts), Metanoia, and Mind & Life Europe.